PetervandenDoel/Robot-Claw/Digital Hardware/README.md

 <img src="https://github.com/PetervandenDoel/Robot-Claw/assets/73015873/e88be956-3e55-42db-9e52-9a0fb076cbaf" width="300" height="200" />

 **Unused routing space:** A lot of traces are routed very close together despite the fact that there is actually a lot of space on the board that routing could be done through.

+**Power planes:** Since this is not a high power circuit, it doesn't make too much sense to have 5V and GND power planes.
+Instead, it would make more sense to have a ground plane on each layer for noise reduction.

 **Crystal is too large, literally:** A very large thru-hole crystal oscillator was chosen for the motor decoder.
 Seeing how the crystal just clocks digital hardware inside of the decoder, frequency stability and impedance characteristics aren't very important.
 It would have been wise to compromise on other characteristics in order to get a smaller crystal.